Guindillator/Mario-DS-Portfolio/README.md

 # Hi, It's a me, Mario! 👋

 I'm a Data Scientist with a passion for transforming data into meaningful, actionable insights.
-With a background in [your educational or professional background], I bring a [unique/distinctive] approach to solving complex problems through data analysis and machine learning.
+With a background in [bioinformatics], I bring a distinctive approach to solving complex problems through data analysis and machine learning.

 Throughout my career, I've had the opportunity to work on a diverse array of projects, from [description of one type of project] to [description of another type of project].
 This experience has allowed me to develop strong skills in areas like [list of skills], as well as a deep understanding of how to leverage data to drive strategic decision-making.